 Once you walk through the gate you’ll continue down into a neat little cave.
 I was told that’s where the nuns used to swim, for extra privacy and seclusion.

-After we’d taken in Xlendi Bay’s beautiful views for a while, we hopped back into the car to pay our respects to the recently fallen Azure Window.
+After we’d taken in Xlendi Bay’s beautiful views for a while, we hopped back into the car.
+It was time to pay our respects to the recently fallen Azure Window.

-From Xlendi Bay we followed the signs toward Dwerja, which took us back through Victoria, but nowhere is very far on this relatively small island.
+From Xlendi Bay we followed the signs toward Dwerja.
+That took us back through Victoria, but nowhere is very far on this relatively small island.

 If you’re not aware, the Azure Window was an iconic site in the Maltese islands.
 Located on Gozo’s western shore, the Azure Window was a natural archway in the cliffs along this gorgeous stretch of coast.